 He’s mean, he’s smart, he’s fast, he’s agressive – and he’s blue.

-Callinectes sapidus (coming from the Greek calli meaning “beautiful“, nectes meaning “swimmer“, and the Latin sapidus meaning “savoury“), or, easier to pronounce, the ‘Blue Crab’, has arrived in the P-O.
+Callinectes sapidus (coming from the Greek calli meaning “beautiful“, nectes meaning “swimmer“, and the Latin sapidus meaning “savoury“), or, easier to pronounce, the ‘Blue Crab’, is now well established in the P-O. and even beckoning a bit of a pest!

 You certainly wouldn’t want one nipping your bottom, but apparently they are very tasty when it’s you eating them and not the other way round!
 A big boy can weigh more than 500 grams so plenty to get your mouth round!